My Main Page with Links to My Other

 There are, he points out, advantages in not

 caring.
-Not caring protects us from the anxieties and other problems arising when care is
+Not caring protects us from anxieties and problems arising when care is

 misplaced, excessive or leads to other disasters.
 Caring in the wrong ways

-wrecks integrity--not to mention character.
-Yet to not care, strips life of uniquely human qualities.
+wrecks character.
+Yet not caring, strips life of uniquely human qualities.
 A splendid section covers the depression suffered by J.S.
 Mill when Mill no longer cared about his goals.
 Blustein explains how we can learn to care more on a metalevel—caring about caring.

 Blustein claims we are often